 - 72 points from ENGL 311-368, EURO 302

 A student will usually have completed a BA in English prior to enrolling in ENGL 476

 - Paper Structure

 Weekly two-hour seminars, with individual meetings with students as needed.
 As a seminar, the paper builds continuously on previous material and is not separable into units.
 Students are expected to attend all sessions.
 Assessments will include a 15-min presentation on a rare book the student is researching (30%), a 3000-word research essay (50%), and a one-hour in-class test analysing an unseen passage in terms of the topics studied in the paper (20%).

 - Teaching Arrangements

-Special Collections is open 9-5 Mon-Fri, so students should anticipate at least a reasonable amount of their research to be conducted during those hours in order to have access to the materials required.
+Special Collections is open 9-5 Mon-Fri, so students should anticipate that a reasonable amount of their research will be conducted during those hours in order to have access to the materials required.